ArielCNunes/computational-theory-assessment/README.md

-# SHA-256 Hash Algorithm Implementation Assignment
+# SHA-256 Hash Algorithm Implementation Assessment

 This repository contains solutions to five problems focusing on different aspects of the Secure Hash Standard (SHA-256), as specified in NIST FIPS 180-4.